+Product line Exchange.
 Ages 18-64 years as of July 1 of the measurement year.

-Continuous The last six months of the measurement year. enrollment enrollment period.

-Allowable gap No more than one gap in enrollment of up to 31 days during the continuous
+Continuous enrollment The last six months of the measurement year.
+Allowable gap No more than one gap in enrollment of up to 45 days during the continuous enrollment period.
+Anchor date December 31 of the measurement year.
 Current enrollment Currently enrolled at the time the survey is completed.